Candy, Red Candy and Super Star Sweet Onions

 If you want a meaty, delicious early maturing (43 days!) zucchini on a very compact plant this is the one.
 It is said to be higher in vitamins than other zucchini.

 OK, this is truly one of the best discoveries of ours.
-This mildly pungent garlic has a wildly warm aromatic flavor that we could previously only enjoy in authentic Italian restaurants.
+This pungent and slightly hot garlic has a wildly warm aromatic flavor that will be a great addition to any cooked dish that calls for garlic.
+Try fresh crushed in your favorite salsa for an extra kick!

 Sugar Ann Snap Peas